TheAcharya/XLKit/Tests/README.md

 - Comprehensive error and edge case testing
 - 100% of public APIs tested
 - All text alignment options (horizontal, vertical, combined) are fully tested
+- All text wrapping functionality is fully tested
 - All border and merge functionality is fully tested
 - All number formatting options are fully tested
 - Automated CI on macOS and iOS, performance and memory monitoring